adrian-moisa/visual-school/01 - Basic Html/01 - My first html/README 01 - My first html.md

 **Adaptive design** | is a trend that has reaced maturity in the modern web.
 This is one of the main requirements from a project.
 This means that the same layout is able to render nice on multiple screen sizes from huge tvs to small smartphones.
 **HTML validators** | have been for a long time a popular tool for checking the integrity and quality of the HTML documents.
 Nowadays they are built in the editors that are commonly used to write web apps.
 So expect to see warnings when your code is not valid.
 **Psd 2 HTML** | this is the name of the process of taking a design document and creating the HTML specified in the design.
 Design are usually generated with a graphichs software solution such as Photoshop, Illustrator or Gimp.
 Over the years this process became more an more specialised.
-**SEO** Search Engine Optimisation | This is a difficult subject to master.
+**SEO**<br>Search Engine Optimisation | This is a difficult subject to master.
 There are entire companies are built only for this purpose.
 My simple approach is to follow the google mantra: **Write content for humans**.
 In simple words this means writting content that a human can easily comprehend, is well defined and structured.
 Uses bullet lists, bold, itals, emphasys and various other text markup.
 All the images and links should provide alternative descriptions and titles.
 The content has links towards websites that are closely related to the content subject.
 The content has keywords that are varied but yet stay in the same domain reinforcing the probability that certain content will be shown for certain search queries.
 For example this whole page discussing the topic of HTML should be a preety good mix for google search engine to deliver it on top of the result pages for queries related to learning html.
 But this is already enough said.
 I won't touch SEO too much because web apps in general they tend to care less about SEO.
 Of course, there are web apps that are absolutely going to need SEO to help the content reach the target public.
 **DOM is not the only way to structure content** | There are many other formats out there used to structure content.
 Android and iOs have theyr own languages built for this task in native aps.
 Windows applications also have theyr own way of handling view structure.
 Here we are focusing on web apps structure, and this is maintained using HTML.
+**URL**<br>Unique Resource Locator | If you opened a webpage by now you have learned about the website address or URL.
+This structure is quite sophisticated.
+Some of the urls might look really strange because no whitespace is allowed so they use `%20` to denote whitespace.
+Usually they have this composition: **Protocol** `https://` **Domain** `github` **Top level domain** `.com` **Website route** `/adrian-moisa/visual-school`.<ul><li>Protocol is defining how the browser and server are supposed to exchange information.
+In this case it means that the connection will be secure.</li><li>The domain is the name of the website.</li><li>The top level domain is an umbrela category usually containing all the websites in a country.
+But there are many other TLDs.</li><li>The route is the part of the url that explains how to reach a certain document from this specific server.
+Similar to how My Computer has partitions and folders.</li></ul>I have skipped URL params for a later discussion.
+Right now this should give you a feelin of what are URLs.
+**No clear boundries between HTML CSS JS** | In the beginning it will be really confusing to see HTML mixed with CSS and even Javascript.
+It is really confusing to learn about this subject if you can't really identify which is which.
+The truth is that HTML alone has little use in modern websites.
+No modern page would have attractive design without CSS and Javascript.
+If you want to see how a raw HTML looks like visit some of the original webpages from the 90's such as: [A history of HTML](https://www.w3.org/People/Raggett/book4/ch02.html).
+Press `Ctrl+U` to access the source of the page and you will see plain old html.
+Nothing special.
  ~~~~~~~~~~~~~~~~~~~~~~~ | ~~~~~~~~~~~~~~~~~~~~~~~

 **Common mistakes**